Ry-F3/Oku/README.md

 **Mobile Responsiveness:** <br> Ensure that the calculator is responsive and compatible with different screen sizes and devices, allowing users to access and utilise it conveniently on both desktop and mobile platforms.

-**Testing and Validation:** <br> Thoroughly test the calculator's functionality and validate the results against known values.
-Implement unit tests to ensure accurate calculations and a reliable user experience.
+**Testing and Validation:** <br> Ensure thorough testing of the calculator's functionality and validate the results by comparing them against established values.
+Implement unit tests to guarantee precise calculations and a dependable user experience.
+For example, utilise event key triggers to prevent the appearance of exponential notation values, such as 'e' or 'E', and specified characters like '/', '.', '-', '[', ']', '{', '}', '<', '>', which are commonly used in scientific notation (e.g., "1E+10" represents 1 multiplied by 10 to the power of 10).
+This proactive approach helps maintain accuracy in calculations and enhances user interaction.

-By considering these factors and implementing the necessary functionalities, the JavaScript-based Project, Oku calculator will provide traders with a valuable tool for evaluating price targets and calculating asset values in a variety of markets.
+By considering these factors and implementing the necessary functionalities, the JavaScript-based Oku calculator will provide traders with a valuable tool for evaluating realistic price targets and calculating individual net worth based on their assets.

 ## **Audience**